SoftUni-Internal/interactive-content/EN/01-Components/07-Summary.md

 export class AppComponent{}
 ```

-- Components can be created with the Angular CLI by using the `ng generate component home` command
+- Components can be created with the Angular CLI by using the `ng generate component` command, followed by the name of the component.

-- Each component has its own template which can be rendered from inline HTML or loaded from an external file
+- Each component has its own template that can be rendered from inline HTML or loaded from an external file

 ```js
 @Component({